 - Lubitel-166 Universal 1984-1988

-The Lubitel-166+ is a new design that is not made by LOMO.
+Additionally, there is a model, the Lubitel-166+, which is not made by LOMO.
 It was released in 2008 by the Lomographic Society and is still available for sale.

 Price & Where to Buy

-The price will vary depending on how many used cameras are available, condition, version, and where you purchase from.
+The price will vary depending on how many used cameras are available, the condition, which version the camera is, and where you purchase from.
+The best prices will be from sellers in Russia or Ukraine as that's where the majority of these medium format film cameras are.

 Some people will describe the Lubitel as having a toy camera build.
 I would disagree with that as the build quality is better than any toy camera I have used.

-Earlier versions of the camera were made from Bakelite.
-I think the Lubitel 166B is made from injection-molded plastic.
+Earlier versions of the Lubitel were made from Bakelite.
+I believe the Lubitel 166B is made from injection-molded plastic.
+I did not notice the odor that Bakelite gives off when rubbed, so I do not think the body is made from it.

 Getting the back film door open is a pain.
 There is a small latch that takes a good amount of force to open.

 The other mechanical parts of the camera worked fine.
-Those parts are the film advance knob, film holder prongs, and viewfinder.
+Those parts are the film rewinding knob, film holder prongs, and viewfinder.

 Accidental Shutter Release